 - 2 tbsp tomato paste

-- Heat oil in a dutch oven or deep skillet over medium high heat.
+- Heat oil in a dutch oven or large deep skillet over medium high heat.

-- Add onion, carrot and celery.
-Cook for 5 minutes or until soft.
+- Add celery and carrot, cook 3 minutes until soft.

 - Increase heat to high and add beef.
 Cook, breaking it up as you go, until no longer pink - 3 minutes.

 - Add remaining ingredients EXCEPT cheese.
-Stir to combine, bring to simmer then turn down to medium so it simmers gently.
+Stir to combine, add macaroni, then turn down to medium or medium low so it's simmering gently.

 - Remove from stove.
-The pasta should now be cooked - tender but firm, not mushy.
-And it should be slick with sauce, not dried out.
+The pasta should now be cooked - tender but firm, not mushy, slick with sauce, not dried out.

-- Serve, garnished with shallots and tomatoes, if using.
+- Serve immediately, garnished with green onions, if using.